 '''

-<Yocto_BuildDir>/linux/arch/arm/mach-imx for the i.MX 6 and i.MX 7 platforms
+arch/arm/mach-imx for the i.MX platforms

 '''

 The MSL layer contains not only the modules common to all the boards using the same processor, such as the interrupts and timer, but it also contains modules specific to each board, such as the memory map.
 The following sections describe the basic hardware and software operation and the software interfaces for MSL modules.
 First, the common modules, such as Interrupts and Timer are discussed.
 Next, the board-specific modules, such as Memory Map and General Purpose Input/Output (GPIO) (including IOMUX on some platforms) are detailed.
 Because of the complexity of the SDMA module, its design is explained in SDMA relevant chapter.